 What to Expect for a Prostate Biopsy

 By far the most dangerous and concerning risk of a prostate biopsy that occurs with some regularity (approximately 1%) is to develop an infection after a biopsy.
 This infection can rapidly progress to sepsis if not managed immediately which is a serious and potentially deadly condition.
-Therefore, if at any time after a prostate biopsy you feel chills or fevers, there is no choice but to go SPECIFICALLY to the George Washington or Sibley Emergency Room to be evaluated and to receive I.V. antibiotics.
+Therefore, if at any time after a prostate biopsy, you feel chills or fevers, and you are experiencing an emergency that cannot be accommodated by an office visit the same or the next business day in either of our locations, please dial 911 or go to your nearest or favorite emergency room and ensure that Dr. Engel or Dr. Tobon are contacted to take part in your care.
+As a reminder, USW physicians have privileges at Reston Hospital Center, Holy Cross Hospital Silver Spring, and Holy Cross Hospital Germantown.
 These infections are nearly always caused by certain bacteria that are resistant to many antibiotics that uniquely thrive in the bloodstream and trigger sepsis.
-Patients should not phone from home, but simply go to one of the above Emergency Rooms so that we may help you right away and apply our experience to the situation.
-When caught early, these infections are almost always treated successfully, but delay can have serious consequences.
+Patients should not phone from home but simply go to one of the above Emergency Rooms so that we may help you right away and apply our experience to the situation.
+When caught early, these infections are almost always treated successfully, but the delay can have serious consequences.

 We will go over your pathology results with you in person, typically three days later.